Version: 1.0.78

 This option is by default set to false

-, if true an invisible Id will be added in front of each translation value.
-The invisible Id consists of zero width invisible unicode characters to not mess up the look of your application.
-This allows us to enable additional features like for example a live web view of your application.
+an invisible Id will be added in front of each translation value.
+The invisible Id consists of zero width invisible unicode characters to prevent issues with the look of your application.
+This allows Applanga to enable additional features like the live web preview of your application.

-This should only be used in your application during the development process not in production settings.
+This option should only be used in an application during the development process, not in a production settings!

-If you use the string formatter or placeholder in your strings, as part of your project, you can use this option to convert the placeholders between iOS and Android platforms.
+If you use string formatters or placeholders in your strings as part of your project, you can use this option to convert the placeholders between iOS and Android platforms.
 If convert_placeholder is set to true

 , the CLI will convert and export your string whenever applanga pull